Getting Started

 Use with Arduino

 Epdiy can be used as an Arduino library.
 Additionally, epdiy comes with board definitions for its supported boards, which must be installed separately.
-To install epdiy to work with the Arduino IDE (>= 1.8), follow the steps below:
+To install epdiy to work with the Arduino IDE (>= 1.8), place the downloaded repository into your Arduino libraries folder.

 Alternatively, it is possible to use the Arduino APIs as an IDF component, which allows you to use the Arduino ecosystem (Except for a different build process).
+This gives you full access to ESP-IDF options.